macCesar/purgeTSS/README.md

 > purgetss f
 ```

-Use this command to copy the free versions of [Font Awesome](https://github.com/FortAwesome/Font-Awesome/tree/master/js-packages/%40fortawesome/fontawesome-free/webfonts), [Material Design Icons](https://github.com/google/material-design-icons) and [LineIcons](https://lineicons.com/icons/?type=free) fonts into your `app/assets/fonts` folder.
+Use this command to copy the free versions of [Font Awesome](https://github.com/FortAwesome/Font-Awesome/tree/master/js-packages/%40fortawesome/fontawesome-free/webfonts), [Material Design Icons](https://github.com/google/material-design-icons), [LineIcons](https://lineicons.com/icons/?type=free) and [Boxicons](https://boxicons.com) fonts into your `app/assets/fonts` folder.
 With their names fixed to work with your application, either for iOS or Android.

+> boxicons.ttf
+>
 > FontAwesome5Brands-Regular.ttf
 >
 > FontAwesome5Free-Regular.ttf